Pp154 Kbi Website Homepage Banner Bg V2 (1)

 Talk: Mechanisms of aggregation and stabilization

-Rina Duko
+Rina Dukor

-President & Co-Founder, BioTools, Inc
+President & Co-Founder - BioTools, Inc

 Rina Dukor is the President & CEO of BioTools, a company she co-founded with Professor Laurence Nafie in 2000.
 Upon receiving Ph.D. in physical chemistry from the University of Illinois, Chicago (UIC) in 1991, she worked for Amoco (AbbVie) where she pioneered and later commercialized technology for structure elucidation of protein biologics through development of instrumentation, sampling techniques and software.
 At BioTools she led commercialization of two new revolutionary techniques known as VCD and ROA.
 Under Dr. Dukor’s leadership, BioTools has cemented a world-wide reputation as a leader in structure characterization of biological and chiral drugs and developer of unique advanced technologies.
 BioTools has won several Awards, including the R&D 100 Award, known as “Oscars of Technology’.
 Rina has co-authored over 60 peer-reviewed papers; several review chapters and is a holder of four patents.
-She is a recipient of several prestigious scientific Awards and serves on several non-profit, academic, and commercial Boards including the Board of Visitors for LAS College at UIC and Scripps Florida
+She is a recipient of several prestigious scientific Awards and serves on several non-profit, academic, and commercial Boards including the Board of Visitors for LAS College at UIC and Scripps Florida.

 Karl Maluf

-Director of Analytical Services
+Director of Analytical Services - KBI Biopharma

 Talk: How to Identify and Quantify Adeno-Associated Virus Fill States Using Analytical Ultracentrifugation

-Associate Professor & Director, BSOM’s Mass Spectrometry Core Facilities
+Associate Professor & Director, BSOM’s Mass Spectrometry Core Facilities - East Carolina University

 Tonya Zeczycki is an Associate Professor in the Department of Biochemistry and Molecular Biology and Director of the Mass Spectrometry Core Facilities at the Brody School of Medicine at East Carolina University.
 Applying biophysical, enzymology, and mass spectrometry techniques, her lab focuses on understanding why physiological proteins “go rogue” in neurodegenerative diseases.
 By examining the structural, mechanistic, and biophysical underpinnings of basic neurodegenerative disease biology, her lab hopes to resolve the long-standing question of how pathological proteins in Parkinson’s, Alzheimer’s, and Alzheimer Disease Related Dementias transform from proteins performing important physiological tasks to ones associated with disease pathologies.